ncatlab/nlab-content/pages/508.md

 * XII.
 Structures in categories

 _Categories Work_ is the standard reference for category theory, and we may often cite it here.
-Almost all of its terminology is widely adopted, although strangely (see [discussion](http://www.math.ntnu.no/~stacey/Mathforge/nForum/comments.php?DiscussionID=1897) at nForum) its approach to [[foundations]] is not.
+Almost all of its terminology is widely adopted, although its approach to [[foundations]] (one [[Grothendieck universe]]) is not as widely used (see [discussion](http://www.math.ntnu.no/~stacey/Mathforge/nForum/comments.php?DiscussionID=1897) at nForum).

 * [wikipedia](http://en.wikipedia.org/wiki/Categories_for_the_Working_Mathematician)